EquiticeDaRandomBoi/celeste-wasm/how.md

 image

-everest loads but there was one more step in getting mods to run
+Everest loads but there was one more step in getting mods to run

 we couldn't load mods though because we needed monomod